llm-bible/llm-bible.github.io/_publications/lei2021when.markdown

 citations: 16
 bibkey: lei2021when
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2102.12459'}]
-tags: [Transformer, Attention Mechanism, Language Modeling, Efficiency and Optimization]
+tags: [Transformer, Language Modeling, Efficiency and Optimization]
 ---
 Large language models have become increasingly difficult to train because of the growing computation time and cost.
 In this work, we present SRU++, a